LDAWG-a11y/a11yWebApp/src/guides/meeting-wcag-2-2.md

 ## How does this affect the UK public sector?

 Well, this may come as either a total bombshell or a complete revelation, but it does affect us and that is a good thing for our users.
-On Friday 9th December 2022, Cabinet Office of the UK Government released updated guidance regarding the PSBAR regulations
+On Friday 9th December 2022, Cabinet Office of the UK Government released updated guidance regarding the PSBAR regulations on the Gov.uk site